19 Career Overall Rank

 Moffatt's top two results are for the folio of photographs entitled Something More and the next 10 results are all for the sale of the first iconic photograph from this series.
 In fact 25 of her top 30 records are all from this series including four images of Something More No. 8, with its theme of domination and subjugation.
 Unfortunately for Moffatt, the secondary market, in Australia at least, has considered her a one trick pony.
 Little wonder she has refused auction houses copyright over this ubiquitous image in order to avoid being stereotyped.
 Nevertheless, Moffatt can hardly avoid it.
 Even Baz Lurhman, in his epic movie Australia, couldn’t resist dressing Nicole Kidman in a Cheongsam with a weather board backdrop as an homage.

-All this must be the stuff of nightmares to Moffatt who is indeed a very fine artist.
+All this must be the stuff of nightmares to Moffatt, who is indeed a very fine artist.
 She is equally at home with prints and graphics as she is with photography.
-Her inclusion in important international exhibitions and the range of work she produces is likely continue well in to the future and this should, in time round out her auction results, which will hopefully begin to show a different picture over the next decade.
+Her inclusion in important international exhibitions and the range of work she produces is likely continue well in to the future and this should, in time, round out her auction results.
 One thing is definite however.
 Tracey Moffatt’s work is more worthy than her auction results indicate.
 Collectors would be well advised to delve deeper into her oeuvre.
 Her Up In The Sky series created in 1997, Scarred for Life 1994 and Some Boys are good examples of works very much worth collecting, especially given their current reasonable prices.